+44 (0)20 7822 1200

 "Responsive and incisive."Legal 500 2016

 Alison specialises in commercial law, in particular insurance and reinsurance law.
 She has extensive experience of insurance and reinsurance litigation and arbitration.

 She is renowned for her good track record in handling international insurance and reinsurance matters.
-She is joint leader of the Insurance and Reinsurance group at 2TG.
+She has advised on a vast variety of insurance covers and risks.
 She has drafted policy wordings and has provided expert evidence for foreign courts on English insurance law.

-Alison sits as an arbitrator and mediator She regularly chairs and speaks at professional conferences on insurance and reinsurance law.
+Alison sits as an arbitrator and mediator.
+She is also a High Court appointed examiner for the purpose of taking evidence by depositions.
+She regularly chairs and speaks at professional conferences on insurance and reinsurance law.
 She also speaks fluent French and German.

 Alison has particular expertise in permanent health insurance and critical health insurance.
 She appeared successfully for insurers in Somer v General Accident Life Assurance Ltd, which was one of the early cases to reach the High Court on interpretation of permanent health insurance.
 She has been instructed by insurers, including Aviva and Swiss Re, on various permanent health insurance disputes, such as Flute v Phoenix Life Ltd where the claimant was a former director of Independent Insurance.
 She has also acted for claimants in disputes on such policies.
 She has advised Munich Re on the interpretation and redrafting of definitions and terms in its critical illness policy wording.